Project-CleverWeb/Source/README.md

 - Some text is abbreviated, and may not be what you expect.
 Please see the section below called "Abbreviations" for a guide as to what some abbreviations mean.
 &nbsp;
 ##Abbreviations##
-This section will likely be updated fairly often, however not constantly.
+**Informarion:** This section will likely be updated fairly often, however not constantly.
 It would be a good idea to check this section between upgrades for new content.
 &nbsp;
 &nbsp;
 - **org** = *The original or organic, may refer to a file or element within a document.
 The idea being that whatever is being refered to is a starting point.*